 Paleo Dieters Lost Twice as Much Weight as Low-Fat Dieters

 Study participants were measured for weight, cholesterol and blood sugars after six months on their respective diets, and again after two years.
 The results showed the Paleo dieters lost more than twice as much weight (14 pounds) as the low-fat dieters (5.7 pounds).
 In previous studies, the Paleo diet has routinely beaten low-fat diets at controlling cholesterol and diabetes.

 The Paleo diet has a large celebrity following, including NBA superstars Kobe Bryant and Ray Allen, actors Jessica Biel, Kellan Lutz, and Megan Fox, and supermodel Adriana Lima.
 In addition to accelerating weight loss, proponents say the Paleo diet reduces blood pressure, and prevents cancer, diabetes, heart disease, depression, and even Alzheimer's.

-“Clinical trials have shown the Paleo diet is the optimum diet that can lower the risk of cardiovascular disease, blood pressure, markers of inflammation, help with weight loss, reduce acne, promote optimum health and athletic performance,” said Dr. Cordain, who also wrote The Paleo Answer.
+“Clinical trials have shown the Paleo diet is the optimum diet that can lower the risk of cardiovascular disease, blood pressure, markers of inflammation, help with weight loss, reduce acne, promote optimum health and athletic performance,” said Dr. Cordain, who also wrote The Paleo Diet Cookbook.